-I2C Bus to PCI-Exp.
+IC Bus to PCI-Exp.
 Slots

-Jumpers JI2C1 and JI2C2 allow you to connect the System Management Bus (I2C) to PCI-Express slots.
-The default setting is Open to disable the connection.
+Use Jumpers JIC1 and JIC2 to connect the System Management Bus (IC) to PCI-Express slots to improve PCI slot performance.
+These two jumpers are to be set at the same time.
+The default setting is on Pins 1-2 to enable the connections.
 See the table on the right for jumper settings.

-I 2 C to PCI-Exp Jumper Settings
+I C to PCI-E slots Jumper Settings

 Jumper Setting Definition

-Closed Enabled
+Pins 1-2 Enabled (Default)

-Open Disabled (Default)
+Pins 2-3 Disabled